-The Financial Data Services Law, 5782-2021, effective from April 2022, grants new enforcement and investigative powers in relation to the provision of financial data services (ie, the collection, transfer, and online use of financial data).
+The Financial Data Services Law, 5782-2021, entered into effect in April 2022.
+It grants new enforcement and investigative powers in relation to the provision of financial data services (ie, the collection, transfer, and online use of financial data).
 The law specifies privacy protection and cybersecurity obligations regarding consumers' financial information.
 It grants expansive enforcement and investigative powers to the Securities Authority over financial bodies that violate the law, such as retention of financial information for longer than permitted by the law, or use of information for purposes other than those for which it was collected.